BudgetDAC/AMPReview

 • S-balanced circuit

 S-balanced (Single-Ended Compatible Balanced) means that the listener gets the benefits of a balanced circuit (“reduced crosstalk”) with a normal 3.5 mm TRS plug (also with 3.5 mm TRRS).
-The advertised QUAD technology and patented Hperstream technology are standard features of the SoC.
-Any device with this SoC will also have these technologies.
+The advertised QUAD technology and patented Hperstream technology are standard features of the all-in-one chip.
+Any device with this chip will also have these technologies.

 The GO bar is ifi Audio’s TOTL dongle.